 Eczema, also known as atopic dermatitis, is a chronic or recurrent skin disease.
-Eczema often occurs in childhood and persists into adulthood, showing up as a rash on the inside of the elbows and knees, on the backs of hands, or on the scalp.
+Eczema often occurs in childhood and persists into adulthood, showing up as a rash on the inside of the elbows and knees, on the backs of the hands, or on the scalp.
 It can occur in infants too, usually appearing as tiny dots on the cheeks.
 It is more common in children than adults, and many children outgrow the symptoms of eczema.
 According to the American Academy of Allergy and Asthma Immunology, symptoms of atopic dermatitis (eczema) include:

 Eczema can be triggered by several different environmental factors.
-Individuals living with atopic dermatitis often turn to diet to identify trigger foods that may be exacerbating their symptoms.
+Individuals living with atopic dermatitis often turn to diet to identify trigger foods that may be making their symptoms worse.
 It is important to know that, at this time, the link between diet and eczema has not been firmly established.

 Atopic dermatitis and food allergies are highly correlated.
-Some individuals with eczema may have specific food sensitivities which could make symptoms worse.
+Some individuals with eczema may have specific food sensitivities that could make symptoms worse.
 These food sensitivities are individualized and often difficult to pinpoint.
 To date, there are no specific foods generally recommended to eliminate from the diet to treat atopic dermatitis.